-- Meet the specific program requirements outlined in the curriculum in effect when the student enrolled or changed majors. - Earn at least a grade of "C" (2.0) on all coursework applied towards the completion of a credential at GTC (excluding grades for courses deleted through repeat/delete). - Earn at least a 2.0 cumulative Grade Point Average (GPA) in major. - Complete 25% of credit hours in residence (excluding hours gained through credit for prior learning) required for a program credential.

-- If a program requires a course but the course is no longer available or a course substitution cannot be made, completion of the total number of credit hours required in the program being followed is mandatory. - Complete and submit an Application for Graduation by the deadline established in the academic calendar. - Fulfill all other obligations and regulations including financial obligations to the College prior to established dates.
+- Meet the specific program requirements outlined in the curriculum in effect when the student enrolled or changed majors. - Earn at least a grade of "C" (2.0) on all coursework applied towards the completion of a credential at GTC. - Earn at least a 2.0 cumulative Grade Point Average (GPA) in major. - Complete 25% of credit hours in residence (excluding hours gained through credit for prior learning) required for a program credential. - If a program requires a course but the course is no longer available or a course substitution cannot be made, completion of the total number of credit hours required in the program being followed is mandatory. - Complete and submit an Application for Graduation by the deadline established in the academic calendar. - Fulfill all other obligations and regulations including financial obligations to the College prior to established dates.